tuhinadasgupta/BattleShip/README.md

-A game of Battleship.
+## A game of Battleship.
-Step 1.
-Set up the battle ships on a board
+1. Set up the battle ships on a board
-Step 2.
-Guess and hit.
+2. Guess and hit.
 You will see the updated board and results